-Try creating an original splash page and run some sample campaigns with it.
-If it doesn’t work right away, try something else.
 It’s not uncommon for a campaign to fail several times before you find the right ad.
 The key to a successful campaign is testing, testing, and more testing.
 Once you find something that works, replicate, replicate, and replicate again.

 This content and subsequent training will be free of charge.
 However, if you wish to donate Bitcoins for the help provided, do so here…